Rodez Cathedral: Bells

+A 10th bell is located at the top of the bell tower, imprisoned in a pinnacle located on the summit terrace of the bell tower, it was cast in 1523, which was the clock bell (silent brass today).
+An 11th bell is located almost directly above the transept at the level of the roof of the church, Marie (called "the Mandarelle") was formerly used to ring the elevation.
+Finally, a 12th silent bell is also located in a window of the southwest tower, installed in 1847, still equipped with its wheel and wooden yoke.
+The ringing is sometimes incomplete due to the haphazard handling of the ringing control box.

 The transept and portals

 Since the west front of the cathedral extended just outside the city walls, it did not have the traditional large portal on the west front.
 Instead, the entrances to the cathedral were on the north and south sides.
 In the sixteen century, A transept was constructed at the meeting point between the nave and choir, which reached out to the east and west and had very elaborate portals, topped by filled with sculpture, and further decorated with gables and pinnacles.
 Flamboyant rose windows were placed over the portals on the north and south transept.
 Much of the sculpture was smashed during the French Revolution, but other elements survived and were restored.

 Interior

 Nave and Choir

 The nave and choir of the church are 101.57 meters long, 36.89 meters wide at the transept, and 30 meters high in the nave.
 The nave and choir are constructed with three levels, following the design of Ile-de-France cathedrals; massive pillars on the ground floor; a narrow triforium or passage above; and upper walls filled with windows.
 Slender columns run up the walls from the arcade pillars to support the four-part rib vaults.